 I am so pleased this made it to the lovely Omnibus Theatre as part of their Vaults Transfer Season.
 It’s already had one show added to its brief run here, so snap up a ticket if you can.
 At the end, after quite some applause, there were a few brief words from the Collective.
 This included that they will be back for the Fringe later in the year.
 I can’t remember the last time I came out of the theatre wanting to book to see the same show again.
 Well Voloz Collective, I’ll see you at the Fringe and I can’t wait!

 Written, produced, directed and performed by: Voloz Collective

 lighting design by: Joe Underwood

-The Man Who Thought He Knew Too Much plays at Clapham’s Omnibus until 5 March.
+The Man Who Thought He Knew Too Much played at Clapham’s Omnibus until 5 March.
 Further information about this show and Voloz Collective can be found on their website via the below button.

 The show also plays at EdFringe during August at The Pleasance Dome.
 Further information and bookings for this run can be found here.